strollerlab/alpha_development/README.md

     ├── SupplementaryMethods/  Table SM1, S6, range-comparison tables
     ├── SupplementaryResults/  ROI-stratified GAMM tables, adj-epoch tables └── SupplementaryTables/   ★ Table_SR1.csv … Table_SM3.csv
-        └── Supplementary_Statistical_Tables.xlsx   ★ the submitted file
+        └── Supplementary_Statistical_Tables.xlsx   ★ the submitted XLSX file with all the statistical details.
 ```

 ### Organization

 - **Descriptive tables live in `Tables/Descriptives/`** by *content*, even when the
   manuscript numbers them with an "S" (Table S2, S3, S4).
 The exception is Table S6,
-  a parametrisation-quality descriptive discussed inside *Supplementary Methods*;
+  a parametrisation-quality descriptive discussed inside *Supplementary Methods*.
-  it is filed there to match the prose.
 - **Main-text result tables** split by analysis into `Development`, `BurstImpact`
   and `AlphaPrediction`, matching the three Results sections.
+These mimic the result tables in
+  the XLSX file but are separated by analysis and formatted in HTML.
-- **`Tables/SupplementaryTables/`** and holds the numbered statistical
+- **`Tables/SupplementaryTables/`** holds the numbered statistical
   tables that accompany the submission.
 The HTML tables elsewhere are
   unchanged and remain the at-a-glance view.
 - **`Tables/SupplementaryMethods or SupplementaryResults`** Besides the general statistics tables in
-  the xslx that are assembled.
+  the XLSX that are assembled.
 For readability, our code also generates HTML tables elsewhere with the
   same statistics.
 The HTML tables are unchanged and remain the at-a-glance view.
 - A script emitting more than one category writes to more than one sink and declares
   extra path variables (`path2suppfig`), all derived from